Levrault/LE-dialogue-editor/README.md

 ![banner](./packages/banner.jpg)

-The *LE Dialogue Editor* is an standalone application, made with the [Godot Engine](https://godotengine.org/), created with the main purpose to manage tiny but complex dialogues.
+*LE Dialogue Editor* is an standalone application, made with the [Godot Engine](https://godotengine.org/), created with the main purpose to manage tiny but complex dialogues.

 Learn more in the [WIKI](https://github.com/Levrault/levrault-dialogue-editor/wiki)